tushar5526/tushar5526.github.io/content/til/how-many-zope-repositories-are-compatible-with-pypy.md

 The best sign of `PyPy` support is IMHO that we run tests for it :-)

-In order to grep in all repositories I use [all-repos](https://github.com/asottile/all-repos) by Anthony Sottile.
+In order to grep in all repositories I use [all-repos](https://github.com/asottile/all-repos) written by Anthony Sottile.

 A naive attempt would something like this...